ambonvik/cimba/README.md

-  * Pre-packaged process interaction mechanisms like resources, resource stores, buffers, object queues, and even condition variables where your simulated process can wait for arbitrarily complex conditions - essentially for anything you can express as a function returning a binary true or false result.
+  * Pre-packaged process interaction mechanisms like resources, resource stores, buffers, object queues, and even condition variables where your simulated process can wait for arbitrarily complex conditions – essentially for anything you can express as a function returning a binary true or false result.

-  * A wide range of fast, high quality random number generators, both of academically important and more empirically oriented types.
+  * A wide range of fast, high-quality random number generators, both of academically important and more empirically oriented types.
 See [cmb_random.h](include/cmb_random.h)

-  * Integrated logging and data collection features that makes it easy to get a model running and understand what is happening inside it.
+  * Integrated logging and data collection features that make it easy to get a model running and understand what is happening inside it.

-* *Fast*: The speed from multithreaded parallel execution translates to high resolution in your simulation modelling.
-You can run hundreds of replications and parameter variations in just a few seconds, generating tight confidence intervals in your experiments and high density of data points along parameter variations.
+* *Fast*: The speed from multithreaded parallel execution translates to high resolution in your simulation modeling.
+You can run hundreds of replications and parameter variations in just a few seconds, generating tight confidence intervals in your experiments and a high density of data points along parameter variations.

-* *Reliable*: Cimba is well engineered, self-contained open source.
+* *Reliable*: Cimba is well-engineered open source.
 There is no mystery to the results you get.
 Each simulated world sits inside its own thread.

 * *Free*: Cimba should fit well into the budget of most research groups.

 ### What can I use Cimba for?
-It is a general purpose discrete event library, in the general spirit of a 21st century decendant of Simula67.
+It is a general-purpose discrete event library, in the general spirit of a 21st century descendant of Simula67.
 You can use it
 * as a collection of fast random number generators,
 * as a purely event-oriented simulation world view,
 * as a process-oriented simulation world view where your simulated entities take